-Appearance of "don't care" as a technical term in the literature dates back to as early as the 80s [3].
+Appearance of "don't care" as a technical term in the literature dates back to as early as the 1980s [3].
 Pioneering research attempted to derive don't cares in multi-level networks and use them in two-level minimization to resynthesize part of the network [2].
-Theories on don't-care computation were formulated based on symbolic computations propagated through the network [4,11].
-Until the late 90s, computation of don't cares had been implemented using Binary Decision Diagrams (BDDs).
-Due to scalability concerns, approximated computation was adopted [9], and the compatibility of ODCs was studied to avoid re-computation of ODCs in the network once an ODC is used to change the function of a node [14].
-Since the early 00s, computation tools of don't cares have moved from BDDs to SAT, enabling using complete, instead of approximate, don't cares while maintaining scalability [10].
+Theories on don't-care computation were formulated based on symbolic computations propagated through the network [4, 11].
+Until the late 1990s, computation of don't cares had been implemented using binary decision diagrams (BDDs).
+Due to scalability concerns, approximated computation was adopted [9], and the compatibility of ODCs was studied to avoid recomputation of a node [14].
+Since the early 2000s, computation tools of don't cares have moved from BDDs to SAT, enabling using complete, instead of approximate, don't cares while maintaining scalability [10].